njmdk/huobi_futures_Golang/README.md

   - [Folder structure](#Folder-Structure)
   - [Client](#Client)
   - [Response](#Response)

 - [Request examples](#Request-examples)
   - [Market data](#Market-data)

 - [Subscription examples](#Subscription-examples)
   - [Subscribe trade update](#Subscribe-trade-update)

 ## Quick Start

-The SDK is run and test in go1.15.4, you can import the source code from remote or local what shuold be dowload first.
+You can import the source code from remote or local what shuold be dowload first.

 The package **sdk** is core code source as SDK API.
-The package **test** is a unit test what you can find usage of each API interface in.
+The package **test** is a test example what you can find usage of each API interface in.

 If you want to create your own application, you can follow below steps: